NLeSC/scriptcwl/README.md

 `CommandLineTool`s, you can create a workflow by writing a Python script.
 This can be done interactively using [Jupyter Notebooks](http://jupyter.org/).

-For example, to generate the [anonymize pipeline](https://github.com/WhatWorksWhenForWhom/nlppln/blob/develop/cwl/anonymize.cwl) (from the
+For example, to generate the [anonymize pipeline](https://github.com/WhatWorksWhenForWhom/nlppln/blob/develop/cwl/anonymize.cwl), which [replaces named entities with their type](https://github.com/WhatWorksWhenForWhom/nlppln#anonymize), (from the
 [nlppln](https://github.com/WhatWorksWhenForWhom/nlppln) package), you'd have to write:

 ```python